Sudbury, Derbyshire

 Sudbury is a village and civil parish in Derbyshire, England, located about 9 mi south of Ashbourne.
 It is part of the Derbyshire Dales district.
 The population as recorded at the 2001 Census was 976, increasing to 1,010 at the 2011 Census.
 The £0.5m A50 bypass opened in 1972.
 The parish includes the hamlets of Aston, Aston Heath, Dalebrook and Oaks Green.

 Sudbury Hall and HM Prison Sudbury are located here.

 History

-Sudbury was mentioned in the Domesday book as belonging to Henry de Ferrers and was worth twenty shillings.
+Sudbury was mentioned in the Domesday Book as belonging to Henry de Ferrers and was worth twenty shillings.

 Sudbury previously had its own railway station that is now closed.

+1955 mid-air collision

+On Wednesday 21 September 1955 at 12.25am, two Gloster Meteor aircraft collided at 20,000ft, flying on a night exercise from RAF North Luffenham in Rutland.
+Three aircrew parachuted, but one did not.

+A pilot and navigator parachuted on to the land of Fred Lemon of Longford, where the navigator parachuted into a tree and Derbyshire Fire Service had to reach him.
+Fire engines came from Burton, Uttoxeter and Tutbury.
+Ambulances came from Burton and Uttoxeter.
+Lemon gave the two aircrew a cup of tea.
+After a three-hour search, a pilot, 21-year-old Pilot Officer Michael Aubrey Longman, of 17 Allandale Crescent, Potters Bar, was found dead in a grass field; he flew Meteor WS621.
+The surviving pilot was Pilot Officer Anthony John Gladwell, 22, of 622 Wollaton Road, Nottingham, who had attended Nottingham High School and flew Meteor WS683.
+The two surviving navigators were Pilot Officer David James Harrington, and Pilot Officer Brian Morton Bayley.